ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Privacy Notice:

-This project uses software from Google (ARCore, Daydream, Cardboard) and Facebook(Oculus) by using thair software we agree to their privacy terms and conditions.
-In principle gyro/accelorometer sensor data like head rotation and what you are looking at could be logged in the background.
-Data about your movement can be used to make predictions about your physical health and provide a digital fingerprint since the movement is unique to you.
-Keep this in mind when using this project which has to agree to conditions like the following:
+This project uses software from Google (ARCore, Daydream, Cardboard) and Facebook (Oculus) by using thair software we have to agree to their privacy terms and conditions.
+In principle gyro/accelerometer sensor data like head rotation and heat maps of what you are looking at could be logged in the background.
+Data about your movement could be used to make predictions about your physical health and provide a digital fingerprint of you since the movement is unique to every user.
+This project doesn't store any of your data but I can not speak for the big tech companies.

 [Google Privacy Policy](https://policies.google.com/privacy)